Assignment administration workflow#

 Release assignment in workbook#

-file and retrigger the dependabot as shown in shown in the video above (and merge pull request,update changelog and add version number)
+To share the solution, change the branch assignment to solution in the .gitmodules file and retrigger the dependabot as shown in shown in the video above (and merge pull request,update changelog and add version number)

 Which should then be followed by the same steps as shown above to add the assignment to the workbook.